 ⇨ Engineering Mechanics, Strength of Materials and Structural Analysis

 - Engineering Mechanics: Units and Dimensions, SI Units, Vectors, Concept of Force, Concept of particle and rigid body.
-Concurrent, Non Concurrent and parallel forces in a plane, moment of force, free body diagram, conditions of equilibrium, Principle of virtual work, equivalent force system.
+Concurrent, Non-Concurrent and parallel forces in a plane, moment of force, free body diagram, conditions of equilibrium, Principle of virtual work, equivalent force system.
 First and Second Moment of area, Mass moment of Inertia.
 Static Friction.
 Kinematics and Kinetics: Kinematics in Cartesian Coordinates, motion under uniform and nonuniform acceleration, motion under gravity.
-Kinetics of particle: Momentum and Energy principles, collision of elastic bodies, rotation of rigid bodies.
+Kinetics of particle: Momentum and Energy principles, a collision of elastic bodies, rotation of rigid bodies.

-- Strength of Materials: Simple Stress and Strain, Elastic constants, axially loaded compression members, Shear force and bending moment, theory of simple bending, Shear Stress distribution across cross sections, Beams of uniform strength.
+- Strength of Materials: Simple Stress and Strain, Elastic constants, axially loaded compression members, Shear force and bending moment, the theory of simple bending, Shear Stress distribution across cross sections, Beams of uniform strength.
 Deflection of beams: Macaulay’s method, Mohr’s Moment area method, Conjugate beam method, unit load method.
 Torsion of Shafts, Elastic stability of columns, Euler’s Rankine’s and Secant formula.

 - Structural Analysis: Castiglianio’s theorems I and II, unit load method of consistent deformation applied to beams and pin jointed trusses.
 Slope Deflection, moment distribution, Rolling loads and Influences lines: Influences lines for Shear Force and Bending moment at a section of beam.
 Criteria for maximum shear force and bending Moment in beams traversed by a system of moving loads.
 Influences lines for simply supported plane pin jointed trusses.
 Arches: Three hinged, two hinged and fixed arches, rib shortening and temperature effects.
 Matrix methods of analysis: Force method and displacement method of analysis of indeterminate beams and rigid frames.
 Plastic Analysis of beams and frames: Theory of plastic bending, plastic analysis, statical method, Mechanism method.
-Unsymmetrical bending: Moment of inertia, product of inertia, position of Neutral Axis and Principal Axis, calculation of bending stresses.
+Unsymmetrical bending: Moment of inertia, the product of inertia, the position of Neutral Axis and Principal Axis, calculation of bending stresses.

 ⇨ Design of Structures: Steel, Concrete and Masonry Structures

 - Design of Concrete and Masonry Structures: Concept of mix design.
-Reinforced Concrete: Working Stress and Limit State method of design-Recommendations of I.S. codes Design of one way and two way slabs, stair-case slabs, simple and continuous beams of rectangular, T and L sections.
+Reinforced Concrete: Working Stress and Limit State method of design-Recommendations of I.S. codes Design of one way and two-way slabs, stair-case slabs, simple and continuous beams of rectangular, T and L sections.
 Compression members under direct load with or without eccentricity, Cantilever and Counterfort type retaining walls.
-Water tanks: Design requirements for Rectangular and circular tanks resting on ground.
+Water tanks: Design requirements for Rectangular and circular tanks resting on the ground.
 Prestressed concrete: Methods and systems of prestressing, anchorages, Analysis and design of sections for flexure based on working stress, loss of prestress.
 Design of brick masonry as per I.S.
 Codes.